databricks/tmm/NASA-swift-genie/README.md

 Key aspects of the project include:

-1. Ingesting data from message buses
+1. Ingesting data in SQL from Kafka with read_kafka() and OIDC
-2. Comparing Delta Live Tables, DBSQL, and Databricks Workflows for stream processing
+2. Comparing Delta Live Tables, DBSQL, and Databricks Workflows for stream processing (see recording)
-3. Coding ETL pipelines in SQL, including Kafka ingestion
+3. Coding ETL pipelines in SQL, including Streaming Tables and Materialized Views
-4. Demonstrating natural language analytics using Databricks Data Rooms
+4. Demonstrating natural language analytics using Genie Data Rooms

 ## Prerequisites